reddit/devvit/devvit-docs/versioned_docs/version-0.11/webviews.md

 Adding [payments](payments/payments_add.md) to your app is pretty straightforward, but there are a couple of things to you need to know when also using web views.

-For a full working example, see `devvit new --template=payments-web-view`.
+For a full working example, see `devvit new` and choose the Payments Web View template.

 ### Using events to handle payments